Awesome Motorcycle Helmet Mohawks Top 10:

 Some people use hair dye to enhance the Mohawk look.
 This can also require a lot of time and effort.
 Those that wear a fan style Mohawk accented with different colors take a lot of time and effort to get this look.

 While the narrow Mohawk is popular there are other varieties.
 Some people have a strip of hair running for the forehead to the nape of the neck.
-Th esides of the head are bald.
+The esides of the head are bald completely bald.
+Others the hair is just longer in the center and shorter on the sides to create the look of a mowhawk.

 The Classic (1970s to 1980s)